mugishasam123/Microsoft-clone/README.md

 ![](https://img.shields.io/badge/DatasetManager-blue)

-# Data Set Manager
+# Microsoft Clone

-> data-set-manager  is an app that allows you to track different elements by setting up them,editing and removing them .
-It is built using React js
+> Microsoft clone  is a clone of Microsoft homepage .
+It is built using html and tailwindcss

 ![screenshot](https://user-images.githubusercontent.com/90524466/166163957-fc383a6f-b452-46cd-ae1d-2b9e9de294fb.png)